 SOUTH CEBU AT A GLANCE

-(Side note: There are three samples of 1-day itinerary at the last part of this blog post that you can combine for a multi-day itinerary.
-Alternatively, click the links if you are looking for a full Cebu budget travel guide or a layover tour in Mactan Cebu or check out the top 30 tourist spots in Cebu that also cover attractions in the north and other parts of Cebu island.)
+Note: There are three samples of 1-day South Cebu DIY itinerary at the bottom part of this post that you can combine for a multi-day itinerary.
+Alternatively, click the links if you are looking for a full Cebu budget travel guide or a layover tour in Mactan Cebu; or check out the top 30 tourist spots in Cebu that also cover attractions in the north and other parts of the island.

 GETTING FROM MACTAN AIRPORT TO SOUTH CEBU

 Access to South Cebu is via South Bus Terminal which can be reached from Mactan airport through the following options:

-- Option 1 (Cost-effective but takes more time because it primarily uses public transport.)
-Take a multi-cab at the airport and drop off at Marina Mall.
+- Option 1 (Cost-effective but takes more time because it primarily uses public transport) Take a multi-cab at Mactan airport and drop off at Marina Mall.
 Fare is about P10 and travel time is 10 minutes.
 At the mall, ride a v-hire (van) to SM City Cebu for P25.
 V-hire operates from 8AM to 9PM.
 Travel time to SM is 20 minutes.
-Once there, go to the terminal and take a 12G or 12I or 10M or 10H jeepney and inform the driver to drop you off at the South Bus Terminal.
+Once there, go to the terminal and take a 12G, 12I, 10M or 10H jeepney and inform the driver to drop off at the South Bus Terminal.
 Fare is P10.
-The South Bus Terminal is a few steps farther from Elizabeth Mall.
+The terminal bound for South Cebu is a few steps farther from Elizabeth Mall.

-- Option 2 (Most cost-effective and time-saving if you travel in group) From the airport, take a regular taxi (not the yellow ones) to SM City Cebu.
+- Option 2 (Most cost-effective and time-saving if you travel in group) From Mactan airport, take a regular taxi (not the yellow ones) to SM City Cebu.
 The taxi stand is located outside the arrival area.
 Exit the airport and turn right for a few steps.
 You will line up to wait for your turn.
-Travel time is 20 minutes and fare is about P200.
-Once at SM, go to the terminal and take a 12I or 12L or 10M or 10H jeepney bound to the South Bus terminal.
-Travel time is 30 minutes, depending on the traffic.
+Travel time is 20 minutes and fare is around P200.
+Once at SM, go to the terminal and take a 12I, 12L, 10M or 10H jeepney bound for South Bus terminal.
+Travel time is 30 minutes, depending on the traffic situation.
 Fare is P10.
 (Note: If you want to go via taxi all the way from the airport to the terminal, fare is roughly P250.)